any-docs/css/content/reference/values/position_value/index.md

 The keyword values are `center`, `top`, `right`, `bottom`, and `left`.
 Each keyword represents either an edge of the element's box or the center line between two edges.
 Depending on the context, `center` represents either the center between the left and right edges, or the center between the top and bottom edges.

-If specified, an offset can be either a relative {{cssxref("&lt;percentage&gt;")}} value or an absolute {{cssxref("&lt;length&gt;")}} value.
+If specified, an offset can be either a relative `&lt;percentage&gt;` value or an absolute `&lt;length&gt;` value.
 Positive values are offset towards the right or the bottom, whichever is appropriate.
 Negative values are offset in the opposite directions.

 If only a single offset value is specified, it defines the x-coordinate, with the value for the other axis defaulting to `center`.